xxks-kkk/linuxjedi.co.uk/content/blog/2017/02/19/b-tree.md

 ## Runtime analysis

 We first show that height $H$ is logarithmic in number of data items $N$.
 Let $M \ge 2$.
-Because all nodes are at least half full (except root may have only 2 children) and all leaves are at the same level, the minimum number od data items $N$ for a height $H$ tree is
+Because all nodes are at least half full (except root may have only 2 children) and all leaves are at the same level, the minimum number of data items $N$ for a height $H$ tree is

 $$
 N \ge \underbrace{2(\lceil{M/2}\rceil)^{H-1}}_\textrm{min number of leaves}\times\underbrace{\lceil{L/2}\rceil}_\textrm{min data per leaf}